dalong0514/readnotes/20200106计算原文/2020061Website_Scraping_with_Python/2020061Website_Scraping_with_Python0301.md

 The approach of caching is nothing complicated.
 For file-based caching you must look at the file’s modification date, and if it is older than the grace period, you can remove it from the cache (and delete the file).
 For databases, you should add the modification timestamp to the entity you’re saving.
 Then the protocol is the same: if the entry is too old, delete it and then the scraper does its job and downloads the site anew.

-94 Chapter 3

-Using BeaUtifUl soUp

-Source Code for this Chapter
+## 07. Source Code for this Chapter

 You can find all the code created for this chapter as whole parsers in the chapter_03 folder of the sources.